Help Desk: http://www.ucl.ac.uk/ras/portico/helpdesk

 - Faculty of Brain Sciences

-I have trained as a psychiatrist at the Maudsley Hospital and as an epidemiologist at the London School of Hygiene and Tropical Medicine.
+I trained as a psychiatrist at the Maudsley Hospital and as an epidemiologist at the London School of Hygiene and Tropical Medicine.
 My first research post was in the Institute of Psychiatry, Kings College London where I obtained my PhD.
+Before UCL I worked in the Universities of Bristol and Cardiff.
 I have also worked in the London School of Hygiene and Tropical Medicine and in the Research and Development Division of the Department of Health.
+I have also worked in Cardiff University between 1996 and 2001 and in the University of Bristol between 2001 and 2013.

 I am interested in investigating the causes of psychiatric disorder, particularly depressive illness and psychosis.
 Causal factors that are potentially preventable could be especially useful but clues to aetiology also can improve our understanding of illness and help to devise treatments.
 I also carry out randomised controlled trials to evaluate treatments for depression in primary care.
 I aim to carry out research that has practical implications in improving clinical care of people with psychiatric disorder.